Lord-Memester/tagger-txt-to-XMP/README.md

 python "txt-to-xmp-sidecar.py" -i <input_directory>
 ```

 * `-i`: Optional.
 The input directory containing the `.txt` files.
-Defaults to an "in" directory within the same directory as the python script.
+Defaults to an "in" folder found in the same directory as the python script.

 ## Example